frankligy/pan_cancer_intracellular_antigen_atlas/README.md

 * Codes for generating the figures in the manuscript can be found [scripts](./scripts).

 * The whole [ImmunoVerse pipeline](https://docs.google.com/presentation/d/1l66tpNRdFWWut33G6rKZaKtASeh96kiIOERkDgfNzsg/edit?usp=sharing) have been deployed to Cancer Genome Cloud (CGC) as modularly designed docker, no single line of code required.

+* We also provide standalone version of ImmunoVerse, feel free to send us an inquiry

 * [Whole molecular catalogues](./notes/molecular_catalogue.md) and [search space](./notes/search_space.md) for each cancer, along with [normal controls](./notes/normal.md) are released.